Generic Name: ciprofloxacin hydrochloride

 These are not all the possible side effects of Ciprofloxacin Tablets.
 For more information, ask your healthcare provider or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Keep ciprofloxacin hydrochloride tablets and all medicines out of the reach of children.
+Keep Ciprofloxacin Tablets and all medicines out of the reach of children.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use ciprofloxacin hydrochloride tablets for a condition for which it is not prescribed.
-Do not give ciprofloxacin hydrochloride tablets to other people, even if they have the same symptoms that you have.
-It may harm them.
+Do not use Ciprofloxacin Tablets for a condition for which it is not prescribed.
+Do not give Ciprofloxacin Tablets to other people, even if they have the same symptoms that you have.
+They may harm them.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.

 The brands listed are the trademarks of their respective owners and are not trademarks of Aurobindo Pharma Limited.

 Manufactured by: Aurobindo Pharma Limited